 - No building may be used for any purpose other than that of a single family residence.

 - No secondary suites are permitted.
 This is a Saanich bylaw as well as a property scheme restriction in the Broadmead area.

 - No sign or advertising matter of any kind, other than an approved sign offering a lot or residence for sale, shall be placed on any lot or on any item or material located on any lot.

 - Real estate agents should contact:firstname.lastname@example.org (Premier Post Installations) or visit the website at: Premier Post Installations – Real Estate Sign Installations Victoria BC or call 250-893-7661.
 Homeowners should contact Premier Post directly if using “For Sale by Owner” signs.

 - Agents are asked to notify Premier Post Installations within seven to ten days after the completed sale.
 Signs must be removed promptly, except for a brief “sale sticker” period during which prospective buyers and other agents can be advised of the sale.

 - Most of the original property restrictions included a provision that no application for a permit for any improvement or addition shall be made to the District of Saanich until plans have been submitted to, and approved by, an approving agency (this applies to accessory structures such as gazebos or garden sheds, walls and fences, alterations to existing buildings, and exterior renovations).
-Please note: BARA will be updating this information as the courts rule on cases pending.
-In the meantime, we urge all property owners to adhere to the guidelines described here.
+BARA urges all property owners to adhere to the guidelines described here.